Krock.io Logo

 Filestage is a design collaboration software that also allows you to send large files via email link.
 Within Filestage, you can upload large files and share them online through an emailed link.
 The document opens and is ready for feedback when the customer or coworker clicks the link.

-filestage to send large files online
+send large files

 Filestage was created primarily for client feedback as well as review and approval processes.